 Merging with the Seraveth

 Seraveth merging is subtle, precise, and irreversible.
 It preserves full agency and consciousness while imparting clarity and steadiness.
 There is no replacement of will, no madness, no domination, only co-presence.
-Where Velcrith merging is crisis-bound and overwhelming, Seraveth merging is restrained and stabilizing.
-It occurs only in those already near-aligned, making it exceptionally rare.
+The human stays aware, able to distinguish their own thoughts from the shared presence.
+No confusion.
+No fracture.
+Just layered clarity over time.
+Where Velcrith merging is overwhelming because intensity is what the Velcrith are, Seraveth merging is restrained and stabilizing because that is what the Seraveth are.

 Lifespan and Death